612 E 11th St., Downtown

 1124 San Julian St., Downtown

+COVID-19 update: Open for pickup and delivery with incredible set menus, pasta-assembly kits, and Zoom cookery demos on regular rotation.
 LA has no shortage of incredible Italian restaurants—Mozza, Bestia, Officine Brera to name a few—but Rossoblu has a very distinct specialty: Bolognese-style food.
 You won’t find a long list of pizzas on the menu; the focus is on Bologna’s culinary claim to fame, which is handmade pasta—and lots of it.
 Chef Steve Samson’s tortellini in brodo—a mix of ground pork, chicken, mortadella, prosciutto, and a little umami-rich Parmesan to bind—are salty and satisfying.
 The pappardelle is swirled into a rich sausage ragu and peppered with shreds of broccoli.
 For secondi (come hungry and order a proper four courses), the milk-braised pork and cabbage so caramelized, it’s almost sweet.
 The cavernous, warehouse-like space is totally at home downtown, with a full patio out front for long summer nights.
+COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.…

 500 Mateo St., Downtown